apant123/Study-with-buddies/README.md

  - MongoDB <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/eb/MongoDB_Logo.png/1598px-MongoDB_Logo.png?20180423174357" alt="MongoDB" height="30px">

 ## Setup
-In order to run a local instance of RendeYou, first clone or download a copy of this repository.
+In order to run a local instance of StudyWithBuddies, first clone or download a copy of this repository.
 Follow the instructions below to initialize a local instance of each part of the application.

 ### Backend Instructions
 #### Setup